kubernetes/ingress-nginx/examples/auth/client-certs/nginx/README.md

 ## Which certificate was used for authentication?

 In your backend application you might want to know which certificate was used for authentication.
-For this purpose, we pass the full certificate in PEM format to the backend in the `ssl_client_cert` header.
+For this purpose, we pass the full certificate in PEM format to the backend in the `ssl-client-cert` header.